 This course is designed to prepare future teachers to design and lead a student trip.
 Students will learn how to plan for a student travel trip that supports and enhances a school curriculum and core standards.
 There will be opportunity to evaluate and compare touring companies, as well as the discussion of planning a trip without outside assistance.
 Students will design pre-trip information designed for parents, students, and administrators, and will plan educational experiences that coincide with the travel before, during, and after travel occurs.
 There will be dialogue about managing groups of students abroad, cultural awareness required with travel, and basic group travel safety procedures.
 Finally, the course will culminate with a travel abroad experience for students.
+Cross listed with ED483.
+Students may not receive credit for both ED483 and ED683.
 (Fall - Odd)